deutschich/antivirustestfile/readme.md

-# Checklist
+# What is to do?
-''virus.bat'' Download from releases
+Download `virus.bat from releases